20kdc/byond-data-docs/formats/DMB.md

 1. ClassID clazz
 2. Nullable ObjectID key (as in `key = "PlayerName"`)
-3. Uint8 hasFancyStuff
+3. Uint8 sightFlags (IFL)
+ According to Lego, if this doesn't have 0x80, see\_in\_dark is 2, see\_invisible is based on flag 0x02, and sight\_flags is really 0.
+ For reproducibility purposes it's useful to keep these as separate entities.

-If hasFancyStuff is >= 0x80:
+If sightFlags is >= 0x80:

-1. Uint32 unk
+1. Uint32 sightFlagsEx (IFL)
-2. Uint8 unk
+2. Uint8 seeInDark (IFL)
-3. Uint8 unk
+3. Uint8 seeInvisible (IFL)

 ## Sub-Block 3 (The String Table)